 (a) Teaching is a profession that directly correlates to the social and economic well being of a society and its citizens.
 Superior teaching is essential to a well-educated and productive populace.
 Strong academic leadership provided by principals and administrators skilled in modern management principles is also essential.
 The intent of this article is to recognize the value of professional involvement by experienced educators, principals and administrators in building and maintaining a superior force of professional educators and to establish avenues for applying this involvement.

-(b) The general mission of the Center is to advance the quality of teaching and management in the schools of West Virginia through: (1) The implementation primarily of statewide training, professional staff development, including professional staff development for at least teachers, principals and paraprofessionals, and technical assistance programs and practices as recommended by the State Board to assure the highest quality of teaching and management; and (2) the provision of technical and other assistance and support to regional and local education agencies in identifying and providing high-quality professional staff development, including professional staff development for at least teachers, principals and paraprofessionals, and training programs and implementing best practices to meet their locally identified needs.
-The Center also may implement local programs if the State Board, in its Master Plan for Professional Staff Development established pursuant to section twenty-three-a, article two, chapter eighteen of this code, determines that there is a specific local need for the programs.
-Additionally, the Center shall perform other duties assigned to it by law.
+(b) The general mission of the center is to advance the quality of teaching and management in the schools of West Virginia through: (1) The implementation primarily of statewide training, professional staff development, including professional staff development for at least teachers, principals and paraprofessionals and technical assistance programs and practices as recommended by the state board to assure the highest quality of teaching and management; and (2) the provision of technical and other assistance and support to regional and local education agencies in identifying and providing high-quality professional staff development, including professional staff development for at least teachers, principals and paraprofessionals, and training programs and implementing best practices to meet their locally identified needs.
+The center also may implement local programs if the state board, in its Master Plan for Professional Staff Development established pursuant to article two-i, chapter eighteen-a of this code, determines that there is a specific local need for the programs.
+Additionally, the center shall perform other duties assigned to it by law.

-Nothing in this article shall be construed to require any specific level of funding by the Legislature.
+Nothing in this article requires any specific level of funding by the Legislature.